-Alley Traffic Signal
+Traffic Signal

-Figure 6

-Sawmill Wells Park Sector Plan

-Long Term Street Connectivity Plan
+Figure 6 Sawmill Wells Park Sector Plan Long Term Street Connectivity Plan

-As shown in Figure 6, the long-term connectivity plan is comprised of the primary components described below.

-- 1) A new local street within the BNSF railroad spur easement (from approximately Aspen Avenue to the Blue Links property) once the spur is abandoned.
-This new local street would connect the Zearing Avenue extension to Bellamah Avenue west of 18th Street.
-The abandonment of the BNSF railroad spur is expected with redevelopment of the Blue Links property, eliminating the need to serve this property with rail. - 2) To separate industrial traffic, all access from the Village Center and from Sawmill Land Trust property to Aspen Avenue is prohibited. - 3) A new local street within the BNSF railroad spur easement from 12th Street to 6th Street if and when the spur is abandoned because of the redevelopment of industrial uses.
-The new street would require additional right-of-way acquisition to achieve a minimum 50 foot right-of-way for a local street (the BNSF right of way ranges from about 80 feet to about 40 feet).
-Because the BNSF spur actively serves stable uses, this new street is potentially a long term improvement. - 4) A network of local streets west of the 18th Street Corridor of the Central Core area within the block bounded by 18th Street, Bellamah Avenue, and 19th Street when the Blue Links property redevelops.
-This grid of streets results in pedestrian-scaled block sizes that are approximately 400 feet by 300 feet. - 5) An extension of Zearing Avenue easterly connecting to the Bellamah Avenue extension. - 6) A network of local streets within the approved Sawmill Village.
-This network would be connected to Bellamah Avenue and the Zearing Avenue extension. - 7) A network of streets within the proposed Cielo at Sawmill project.
+- 7) A network of streets within the proposed Cielo at Sawmill project.
 This street network would provide connections to Bellamah Avenue and Sawmill Road.
 Two roundabout intersections on Sawmill Road are proposed as part of this development. - 8) Expansion of the existing streets serving the Sawmill Land Trust properties (Arbolera de Vida, the Sawmill Lofts, and the senior housing project).
-These streets would connect to the Bellamah Avenue extension, as well as the Zearing Avenue extension. - 9) A network of local streets created in the 12th Street Center with the redevelopment of the BIA/GSA property.
-This network results in pedestrian-scaled block sizes that are approximately 400 feet by 300 feet.

-10) A network of local streets and alleys created with redevelopment of the properties within the 12th Street Corridor of the Eastern Gateway area, including extensions of Aspen and Bellamah Avenues east of 12th Street.
+These streets would connect to the Bellamah Avenue extension, as well as the Zearing Avenue extension. - A network of local streets created in the 12th Street Center with the redevelopment of the BIA/GSA property.
+This network would result in pedestrian-scaled block sizes that are approximately 400 feet by 300 feet. - 10) A network of local streets and alleys created with redevelopment of the properties within the 12th Street Corridor of the Eastern Gateway area, including extensions of Aspen and Bellamah Avenues east of 12th Street.